nilspettersson/themeManager/README.md

 ![npm](https://img.shields.io/npm/v/react-vario-theme)

-`react-vario-theme` is a tool for managing theming in React applications.
-Easily convert a TypeScript theme object into CSS variables and seamlessly switch between multiple themes using the `ThemeProvider` context.
+**react-vario-theme** is a tool for managing themes in React applications.
+Easily convert a TypeScript theme object into CSS variables and seamlessly switch between multiple themes using the **ThemeVarioProvider** context.

 ## Features